theosanderson/molnupiravir/README.md

 * R notebook producing all figures and analyses in the paper
 ## archive
 Older scripts
+## bte
+Used to extract data from MAT for subsequent processing
 ## open_data_version
 A version of the analysis using open data from INSDC for reproducibility